Snap may get music where Facebook and others failed

 If Snap gets serious about music and builds the right team and product for the space, they have the opportunity to own music amongst its rivals.
 When you look at the product roadmap from Snap’s roadshow, you see they are targeting the media advertising business.

-Let’s not forget that over $46 billion dollars a year is spent on radio advertising alone- something I’m sure they would love to get a piece of, and could easily disrupt as it transitions from analog to digital.
+Let’s not forget that more than $46 billion dollars a year is spent on radio advertising alone — something I’m sure they would love to get a piece of, and could easily disrupt as it transitions from analog to digital.
 Most importantly, they have the right culture and are at the right place at the right time in a market no one truly owns today.

-Music could be Snaps next killer product and help them take over the world.
+Music could be Snap’s next killer product and help them take over the world.

 What’s old is new again.
 Remember how I said Snap reintroduced cameras and changed the way they were used?
-They have the same chance now with audio- most specifically, evolving what radio is.
-The number one curation platform and where 58% of all audio consumption today takes place.
+They have the same chance now with audio — most specifically, evolving what radio is: The No. 1 curation platform and where 58 percent of all audio consumption today takes place.

 A platform that digitally has lower rates that are statutory and can go around record labels without licensing directly… and something ripe for disruption that can be used to filter out the noise and curate the best.
-Adding Snap radio to the discover section only makes sense and would make Snapchat the biggest music platform in the world, and target an oft-ignored $46 billion global industry ripe for disruption.Featured Image: Ilya S. Savenok/Getty Images
+Adding Snap radio to the discover section only makes sense, and would make Snapchat the biggest music platform in the world, and target an oft-ignored $46 billion global industry ripe for disruption.Featured Image: Ilya S. Savenok/Getty Images

 0